steph-xue/portfolio/README.md

 **About Me**
   - The about me page contains some information about myself, my background, and my interests
-  - The bottom of the about me page also contains a photo gallery of some pictures I have taken, including travel photos, food photos, and photos of my beloved cat, Rhea
+  - The bottom of the about me page also contains a photography gallery of some pictures I have taken, including travel photos, food photos, and photos of my beloved cat, Rhea
-    - The image gallery generates a selection of random photos, so different photos are populated every time the page is refreshed
+    - The photography gallery allows the viewer to generate a selection of random photos each time the refresh button is clicked on or the page is refreshed
-    - When a photo is clicked on, the user can view a closer picture of the photo with its description
+    - When a photo is clicked on, the user can view it in full screen along with its description
 <br><br>
 ![About Me 1](./images/about-me-1.png?raw=true "About Me 1")
 About Me Page